-When we want to improve ourselves, we often pursue dramatic changes.
-This approach is often unsustainable.
+When we want to improve ourselves, we often pursue dramatic changes with little success.
 A better idea is to go for small, incremental improvements that add up over time.

 Self-motivated, self-starting individuals are incredibly motivated to find their weaknesses.
 It’s not far-fetched to say that some of us actually seek to make ourselves perfect — rational, calculating beings making the right type of decisions at just the right times.
 But we’ve learned from Star Trek; we don’t look to eliminate emotion either and turn ourselves into Mr. Spock.
 We want just the right amount of emotion in our lives.